 He goes on to say: "How the push to be 'radical' and 'missional' discourages ordinary people in ordinary places from doing ordinary things to the glory of God." ⏤ Anthony Bradley

-After I left my adult children, my church, sold my home, car, left my career, and entered the foreign mission field in a rural area in Germany at the age of 49, I was 'encouraged' to:
+After I left my adult children, my church, sold my home, car, left my career, and entered the foreign mission field in a rural area in Germany at the age of 49, I was 'encouraged' by many to:

 Go to the cities and share beyond what you are capable of.
 Leave your comfort zones.

 Think about this.
 This was after I had already moved to a foriegn country, culture, and language.

 This might have been some people's call.
 It disconcerted me.
 I had to stop and get quiet again.

 If I had not stopped to discern my call, I believe I would have moved into depression.
 Possibly left the mission field way before the years of living and learning and sharing and growing with nationals that I did.

 There is this push that doesn't emphasize the 'CALL' to go to the masses.
 Instead it is all about doing something bigger than life whether or not you have been called.
 This push that says you are not living 'missionally' if you aren't in the throng of masses.

 I question this thought.

 I am reminded of the small yet life-changing book I read over 29 years ago: